priyasng/Age_Predictor/README.md

-MACHINE LEARNING AND DEEP LEARNING PROJECT- Age and Gender Predictor
+MACHINE LEARNING AND DEEP LEARNING PROJECT

 Objective : Python program to build a model to predict age and gender of a person.